 Outside Canada and the U.S., each of Bank of Montreal's branches, agencies and subsidiaries must comply with the regulatory requirements of the country or jurisdiction where it conducts business.
 These include the Basel Committee on Banking Supervision capital, liquidity and prudential rules (Basel III), or local variations on Basel III, which are intended to strengthen the banking sector's capital and liquidity frameworks.
 Since the first quarter of 2013, regulatory capital requirements for Bank of Montreal have been determined on a Basel III basis.
-Additional information about international supervision and regulation is found under the headings "Regulatory Capital Requirements", "Regulatory Capital Regulatory Developments" in the Enterprise-Wide Capital Management section on pages 59 to 61, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 70, and "Legal and Regulatory Risk" on pages 103 to 104 of the 2019 MD&A, which we incorporate herein by reference.
+Additional information about international supervision and regulation is found under the headings "Regulatory Capital Requirements", "Regulatory Capital and Total Loss Absorbing Capacity Ratios", "Regulatory Capital and Total Loss Absorbing Capacity Regulatory Requirements" in the Enterprise-Wide Capital Management section on pages 63 to 66, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 77, and "Legal and Regulatory Risk" on pages 110 to 111 of the 2020 MD&A, which pages the Bank incorporates herein by reference.